dotnet/performance/docs/benchmarking-workflow-corefx.md

 ## Introduction

-This repository is **independent of CoreFX build system.** All you need to get the benchmarks running is to download dotnet cli or use the python script.
+This repository is **independent of the CoreFX build system.** All you need to get the benchmarks running is to download the dotnet cli or use the python script.
 Please see [Prerequisites](./prerequisites.md) for more.

 If you are not familiar with BenchmarkDotNet or this repository you should read the [Microbenchmarks Guide](../src/benchmarks/micro/README.md) first.
 It's really short and concise, we really encourage you to read it.

 ### Code Organization

 All CoreFX benchmarks which have been ported from CoreFX repository belong to the corresponding folders: `corefx\$namespace`.
-The directory structure is following (some folders have been ommited for brevity):
+The directory structure is the following (some folders have been ommited for brevity):

 ```log
 PS C:\Projects\performance\src\benchmarks\micro> tree